Rosh HaNikra grottoes: Cable car

 The Rosh HaNikra cable car is a cable car serving tourists wishing to visit the grottoes.
 The cable car is situated very close to the Lebanese border.
 The site is popular with tourists, and is one of the facilities available for tourists in Kibbutz Rosh HaNikra.
 The cable car was manufactured by Austrian manufacturer Doppelmayr Garaventa Group, and claims to be the steepest cable car in the world, ascending at a gradient of 60 degrees.
-Although its lower base station is located on the sea, the cable car is occasionally affected by stormy weather.
+The base station is located on the sea, and the cable car is occasionally affected by stormy weather.
 The Israeli Sign Language sign for Rosh HaNikra derives from this cable car, as it emulates its motion.